NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 portions.
 This will result in ASP producing terrains with noise or missing data.

-ASP can mitigate this by *map-projecting* the left and right images onto some pre-existing low-resolution smooth terrain model without holes, and using the output images to do stereo.
+ASP can mitigate this by *mapprojecting* the left and right images onto some pre-existing low-resolution smooth terrain model without holes, and using the output images to do stereo.
 In effect, this makes the images much more similar and more likely for stereo correlation to succeed.